The Feast of Tabernacles, Lighthouses, and Jesus—Light of the World

-The second theme of our vacation was light houses.
+The second theme of our vacation was lighthouses.
 We saw them as frequently as we did waterfalls.
-I find it fascinating that the two common themes of our vacation being waterfalls and light houses also aligned with the the two traditional symbols of the of the impending observance of the "Feast of Tabernacles" which in biblical times included the pouring of water and the illumination of the temple which providing stunning imagery that I believe aided in understanding and visualizing God's plan of salvation through Jesus/Yeshua (He is Salvation) Mashiach (endued with power and authority - annointed one).
+I couldn't consider it coincidental that the two common themes of our vacation being waterfalls and lighthouses also aligned with the two traditional symbols of the impending observance of the Feast of Tabernacles which in biblical times included the pouring of water and the illumination of the temple.
+Both the illustrations of water and light provided the perfect imagery for understanding and visualizing God's plan of salvation through Jesus Christ.

-Jesus Light of the World
+Jesus—Light of the World

 "At the end of the first day of the Feast, the Temple was gloriously illuminated.
 According to the Mishnah (part of the oral tradition of the rabbis), gigantic candelabras stood within the court of the women.
 Each of the four golden candelabras is said to have been 50 cubits high.
 A cubit is somewhere between 18 and 22 inches, so we're talking about candelabras that were about 75 feet tall!
 Each candelabra had four branches, and at the top of every branch there was a large bowl.
 Four young men bearing 10 gallon pitchers of oil would climb ladders to fill the four golden bowls on each candelabra.
 And then the oil in those bowls was ignited.

 Picture sixteen beautiful blazes leaping toward the sky from these golden lamps.
 Remember that the Temple was on a hill above the rest of the city, so the glorious glow was a sight for the entire city to see.
 In addition to the light, Levitical musicians played their harps, lyres, cymbals and trumpets to make joyful music to the Lord.
 What a glorious celebration!
 The light was to remind the people of how God's Shekinah glory had once filled His Temple.
 [Dedication of Solomon's Temple and the descent of the Shekinah (visible Glory) took place at this feast (I Kings 8, II Chron.
 7)] But in the person of Jesus, God's glory was once again present in that Temple.
 And He used that celebration to announce that very fact.
 He was teaching in the court of women just after the Feast, perhaps standing right next to those magnificent candelabras when He declared to all who were gathered there, "I am the light of the world.
-Whoever follows Me will never walk in darkness, but will have the light of life" John 18:12."
-(1)
+Whoever follows Me will never walk in darkness, but will have the light of life"

 The Light of the World Calls Us From Darkness Into Safe Harbor

-From this description of the temple lit, setting high on a hill above the rest of the city, there is clearly the resemblance and imagery of a lighthouse, a guidepost for all to see.
-On the one hand warning of the impending danger of living eternally in the dark, lost and without hope, without Him, and on the other a beacon beckoning all to come to the one and only safe harbor and the one and only true "Light of the world."
+From this description of the temple lit, set high on a hill above the rest of the city, there is clearly the resemblance and imagery of a lighthouse, a guidepost for all to see.
+On the one hand, warning of the impending danger of living eternally in the dark, lost and without hope, without Him, and on the other a beacon beckoning all to come to the one and only safe harbor and the one and only true "Light of the world."
 He is trying to lead us to our eternal destination and away from the dangerous eternal darkness and doom.

-The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death, Upon them a light has shined. ~ Isaiah 9:2
+The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death, Upon them a light has shined.

 Why does Jesus compare Himself to light?
 Here again, as with water, studied in part one, we also find an element that we cannot live without.
 "The existence of nearly all life on earth is fueled by light from the sun."
-Just as our spiritual life exists and is fueled by light from our heavenly source Jesus.
-(2)
+Just as our spiritual life exists and is fueled by light from our heavenly source Jesus.2

-Let us rewind for a moment to "The Beginning."
-Light was the first thing called forth in the account of creation telling us that everything else created depended upon the light.
+Much like the water was in the beginning.
+The light was there too.
+The light was the very first thing called forth in the account of creation telling us that everything else that was created depended upon the light.
 Just as our lives apart from Him are dark without form, void, empty and nothing but chaos and confusion. (tohu v'bohu).